docksal/ci-agent/README.md

 # CI agent Docker image for Docksal Sandboxes

-A thin agent used to provision Docksal Sandboxes on a remote Docker host.
+An agent used to connect CI providers to a [Docksal Sandbox Server](https://github.com/docksal/sandbox-server).

 Supported CI providers: